-Article 31 - Amendments to these regulations
+Article 30 - Amendments to these regulations

 - 1. Amendments to these regulations are determined by the Programme Director in separate decisions. - 2.
-No amendments are made that apply to the current academic year, unless the general interest of students would in all likelihood not be prejudiced as a result. - 3.
+No amendments are made that apply to the current academic year, unless the general interest of students would likely not be prejudiced as a result. - 3.
 Furthermore, amendments cannot adversely influence decisions with respect to students taken by the Examination Board under these regulations.

-Article 32 - Publication
+Article 31 - Publication